 Interested in Germany?
 Check out these two websites to see videos from around the country!

 You may spend a semester or entire academic year studying at the Universität Kassel.
 An optional intensive language course takes place before the beginning of each semester.
 Courses are taught in both English and German.
 You may enroll in typical major, minor, or general education courses, such as business, mathematics, art, or science.
+Find course information (Click English taught courses) on Kassel's website.
 You may also enroll in German specific courses such as German Culture, Grammar, Translation Studies, Business German, etc. A typical semester consists of 4-5 courses (12-15 credits).